Tour est, salle 7

 The splayed vaults of the arrow-slits have also been decorated with the same false-stone red pattern.

 A red strip outlined the consoles and ended in a triangle with a ring.
-This pattern was inverted and used on the stairwell door-lintel, note the groove filled with red ochre.

 Note that all the figures stare straight ahead with bulging eyes.